-Thus, the Agency has proved the behavior that the Agency and the supervisor are positioned and obligated to address.
-Group II offenses include, specifically, acts of misconduct of a more serious and/or repeat nature that require formal disciplinary action.
-This level is appropriate for offenses that significantly impact business operations and/or constitute neglect of duty, violations of policies, procedures, or laws.
-A Group II Written Notice may include suspension of up to 10 workdays.
-Accordingly, I find that the Agency has met its burden of showing the Grievant's conduct as charged in the Group II Written Notice.
-The Agency, conceivably, could have imposed lesser discipline, but its election for a Group II Written Notice and job termination is within its discretion to impose progressive discipline.
+Thus, the Agency has proved behavior concerns that the Agency and the supervisor are positioned and obligated to address.
+Group II offenses include, specifically, violations of policy and failure to follow supervisor's instruction.
+Policy 1.60, Standards of Conduct.
+Accordingly, I find that the Agency has met its burden of showing the Grievant's conduct of inappropriate behavior as charged in the Group II Written Notices.
+The Agency conceivably could have imposed lesser discipline, but its election for five Group II Written Notices and job termination is within its discretion to impose progressive discipline, particularly in light of the repeated pattern of behavior reflected in the offenses.

-The Agency has borne its burden of proving the offending behavior, the behavior was misconduct, and Group II is an appropriate level for unsatisfactory work performance and failure to follow instructions and policy.
-I find the circumstances support the Agency's election to issue a Group II Written Notice, without suspension.
+The Agency has borne its burden of proving the offending behavior, the behavior was misconduct, and Group II is an appropriate level for each offense.
+I find the circumstances support the Agency's election to issue five Group II Written Notices, and job termination is the normal result.

 Thus, the discipline must be upheld absent evidence that the discipline exceeded the limits of reasonableness.
 Rules, § VI.B.1.